-My client's fiance was next.
-I met her and spoke to her the first time for about 30 minutes the Friday before the trial.
+My client’s fiance was next.
+I met her and spoke to her for the first time for about 30 minutes the Friday before the trial.
 No prep with her other than to tell her to be ready to talk about health before and after and what the effects were.
 I told her, don’t just tell us his back hurt, tell stories about incidences she’s observed and the effects.
 She did very well.
 She explained the pain came and went – he had better days and worse days.

 My client was the last witness.
 Went through one treatment record before the wreck showing no back pain.
 Went through select records, including the pull of the fender.
-Went through MRI (critical record) and discharge record from pain doctor.
+Went through an MRI (critical record) and discharge record from the pain doctor.

 Past medicals: $28,288.02 (full)

 Future medicals: $64,000